LA1TV/Website-Frontend/docs/migration.md

 The current LA1TV website offering is a monolith application, there is no archectural seperation of concerns between the components that form the website.
 This has lead to a situation where the website has been poorly maintained by the membership over the last 3 years and it has slowly become more and more of a risk to the continued operation of LA1TV.

-The current site however, is the most featurerful out of any other student television station's and in it's abilities rivals any broadcasting companys technological abilities except that of major broadcasters such as the BBC.
-This functionality is wanted to be maintained and improved upon with other features such as: live blogging; reactions; more share features and improved onward journies.
+The current site, however, is the most featureful out of any other student television station's and in its abilities rivals any broadcasting company's technological abilities except that of major broadcasters such as the BBC.
+This functionality is wanted to be maintained and improved upon with other features such as live blogging; reactions; more share features and improved onward journeys.

 To achieve this without any major regression in capabilities a soloution must be found to breaking down the monolith, something that has proved itself to be hard to achieve.
 Outlined below is a series of steps that could effectively decouple the frontend of the LA1TV website safely with no regression in capabilities on the backend, and only minor front end loses of functionality.